Paths of Occultism

 Vāmācāra and Dakṣiṇācāra

 Vāmācāra, also known as the left-hand path, involves practices that are considered unconventional or taboo, such as the use of alcohol, meat, and sexual rituals.
 It is believed that these practices help to overcome the limitations of the mind and body and achieve spiritual liberation.
-However, these practices are often kept secret and only revealed to those who have undergone strict spiritual discipline.
+These practices are often kept secret and only revealed to those who have undergone strict spiritual discipline.

 Left-Hand Path and Right-Hand Path in Western Esoterism